kinoodaphne/Buddyfinder/README.md

 # Buddyfinder
-a Laravel project tohelp students find buddies/mentors
+a Laravel project to help students find buddies/mentors in IMD